Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces: Introduction

 The bulk of the paper is then devoted to realizing step \ref{newstep}.
 Before discussing how that is achieved, let us remark on its necessity.
 The group $G=\SL_2(\R)$ has no proper semisimple subgroups, so the issue of ruling out components supported on orbits of such subgroups did not arise in the original work of Lindenstrauss.
 In followup generalizations to higher-rank groups the difficulty was addressed by choosing the lattice $\Gamma$ so that the subgroups $H$ that could arise did not have finite-volume orbits on $X$ and $G$ itself was chosen $\R$-split so that $M$ was finite and could be ignored.

 We now go further.
 The group $G=\SL_2(\C)$ has $H=\SL_2(\R)$ as a relevant subgroup, forcing us to confront the problem of ruling out components supported on finite-volume $H$-orbits head-on.
 It is also not $\R$-split, forcing us to contend with the infinitude of $M$.
 Indeed, equip a finite-volume $H$-orbit $xH$ with the $H$-invariant probability measure $\nu$.
 Translating $\nu$ by $m\in M$ gives further $A$-invariant probability measures supported on the subsets $xHm$, and averaging these measures to gives an $A$-invariant probability measure supported on $xHM$.
 The construction in step \ref{microlocalstep} is such that if $\nu$ occurs in the ergodic decomposition of $\mu$ then so do its $M$-translates, so we need to rule out the averaged measure on $xHM$ as occuring in $\mu$ (fortunately there are only countable many such subsets).
-Now previous technology as mentioned in step \ref{entropystep} could show that ($\epsilon$-neighborhoods of pieces of) subgroup orbits such as $xH$ have small measure\footnote{This technology does work in our context too if one uses the new amplifier of \cref{sec:amp}.
-However, that $\mu(xH)=0$ also automatically follows from the $M$-invariance on $\mu$, much in the same way that the $\R$-invariant of Lebesgue measure shows that it has no atoms.
-While showing that $\mu(xHm)=0$ is insufficient (there are uncountably many such subsets), still showing $\mu(xH)=0$ for limits of Hecke eigenfunctions was an important conceptual step in this work.} but $xHM$ is not of this form.
+Now previous technology as mentioned in step \ref{entropystep} could show that ($\epsilon$-neighborhoods of pieces of) subgroup orbits such as $xH$ have small measure

+but $xHM$ is not of this form.
 Instead the subgroup generated by $HM$ is all of $G$, so the only orbit of a closed subgroup containing $xHM$ is all of $X$.